+Your bones support your body, give it shape, and help you move.
+Your bones also help protect your heart, lungs, and brain.
+Even though your bones feel hard and rigid, they are living tissues that constantly rebuild themselves during your life.
 During your childhood and teenage years, your body adds new bone faster than it gets rid of old bone.
-After about age 30, you can start to lose bone faster than your body makes bone, which makes your bones weaker and more likely to break.
-Some bone loss is natural as both men and women age.
-Still, it’s important to take steps to make sure you don't lose too much bone and put yourself at risk of easily breaking a bone by falling or tripping.
+After about age 30, you can start to lose bone faster than your body makes it, which can weaken the bones and increase the risk of breakage.
+Some bone loss is natural as men and women age, but women are at higher risk of significant bone loss.
+Throughout your adult life, it’s important to take steps to make sure you don't lose too much bone and put yourself at risk of easily breaking a bone by falling or tripping.

-You may hear your doctors use two different words to talk about low bone density:
+Doctors typically use two different words to talk about low bone density:

 - Osteopenia means you have lower-than-normal bone density.
 Osteopenia isn't a disease, but it can mean that you're at higher risk for breaking a bone.

 - Osteoporosis is a disease and means that your bone density is so low that your bones are brittle and can break easily.
 White and Asian women are at highest risk for osteoporosis, but all women and men older than 50 are at risk for the disease.

 Many breast cancer treatments increase the risk of bone loss by lowering estrogen levels in the body.
 If you’re premenopausal when you’re diagnosed with breast cancer, the following treatments can accelerate bone loss: